 Appropriately Uses Anti-Anxiety Medication

-This is an indication of the percentage of long-term patients which are prescribed antianxiety medication.
-These drugs are given to patients suffering from depression and anxiety.
+This statistic is an indication of the percent of long-term patients who are administered antianxiety drugs.
+These medications are used to treat residents experiencing depression and anxiety.

 Managing Depression Among Residents

-This is the percentage of patients exhibiting signs of depression.
+Measures the percent of long-term patients exhibiting symptoms of depression.

 Appropriate Vaccine Usage

-This indicates the percent of patients who were administered the flu and pneumonia vaccines.
+This indicates the percent of patients that were given the pneumonia and flu vaccines.
 High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Doctors Community Rehabilitation and Patient Care, 19.85% Percentage of Patients
+In Doctors Community Rehabilitation and Patient Care, 17.18% of Patients

 Ability to Keep Residents Mobile

-In Doctors Community Rehabilitation and Patient Care, 30.15% Percentage of Residents
+In Doctors Community Rehabilitation and Patient Care, 30.22% of Residents

 Short-term Care: Rehospitalizations

-In Doctors Community Rehabilitation and Patient Care, 30.15 Percentage of Residents Rehospitalized
+In Doctors Community Rehabilitation and Patient Care, 30.22% of Residents Rehospitalized

-Measures the number of times residents are rehospitalized per thousand days of short-term care.
-Minimizing rehospitalizations during rehabilitation is critical to restoring the physical well-being of residents.
+This metric is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Minimizing rehospitalizations during rehabilitation is important to restoring the health of residents.

 Short-term Care: ER Visits

-In Doctors Community Rehabilitation and Patient Care, 8.9 Percentage of Patients
+In Doctors Community Rehabilitation and Patient Care, 6.05% of Patients

-This tells you the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is usually a correlation between staying out of the emergency room and the quality of short-term care.
+This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Avoiding medical emergencies is one way to measure short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Doctors Community Rehabilitation and Patient Care, 73.77% Percentage of Resident
+In Doctors Community Rehabilitation and Patient Care, 66.69% of Resident

 - Doctors' Community HospitalAcute Care Hospitals 0.15 miles away8118 Good Luck Road Lanham Maryland 20706Proprietary(301) 552-8118